DragonMinded/PyStreaming/static/themes/README.md

 message such as help display or a user list response.
 Additionally, for all messages that are not server-generated, the CSS variable `--user-color` is set on the `chat-message` container that matches the color of the chatter at the time of receiving the messgae.
+Every message that has the user color CSS variable will also have either the `dark-user-text-color` or `light-user-text-color` CSS class applied as well, calculated based on the luminance of the user's color.
 The inner contents of each message type is documented below.

 For any user-generated message (in practice this is the "Message Received" and "Action Received" message) that contain text, it's possible to mention another user by